 The name derives from the verb "pappare", to gobble up, or eat hungrily.
 Looking at this plate of pappardelle sure makes me want to eat hungrily!!

 Pappardelle pasta is large, very broad flat pasta noodles, similar to wide fettuccine.
 They are thick almost ribbon-like in shape and are made from an egg and flour base.

 What Sauces go well with Pappardelle Pasta Noodles?

 Enjoy pappardelle in a range of delicious pasta recipes.
 These thick, wide pasta ribbons work well in rich meat ragus, as well as, veggie sauces and pestos.

-The wide ribbons are very absorbent and sturdy, making it ideal for thick sauces.
+The wide ribbons are absorbent and sturdy, making them ideal for thick sauces.

 Pasta varieties that go well with this sauce

 The thick ribbons of pappardelle work well with this easy creamy mushroom pasta.
 You can also try: